cstealth/Aircraft-Systems/README.md

 - Eigen and sciplot Libraries
 - CMake integration
 - Runge-Kutta ODE Solver
-- Helper function namespace with a to file helper for Eigen::matrix
 - A very rough aircraft class, unlikely to stay the same

 ## Current usage (for linux)